This post was most recently updated on December 7th, 2022.2 min read.

 How to easily subscribe to alerts for changes in SharePoint

 - You can access the alert creation for all lists in a SharePoint site by browsing to this URL:

 The best part?
 This works in both Modern and Classic SharePoint!
 Now, I’m not saying it’s pretty, but this is a very convenient shortcut to start creating your new alert to pretty much any list.

-This’ll open up this very classical looking window you can use to create your subscription – or subscribe someone else!
-Pretty neat.
+- This will open up this very classical-looking window you can use to create your subscription – or subscribe to someone else!